Nomado24 Logo

 How take-home pay is calculated

-Income tax is computed with the official German payroll algorithm (PAP 2026) from the Federal Ministry of Finance — including the statutory Vorsorgepauschale, the employee lump-sum allowance (€1,230) and the 2026 income-tax tariff (basic allowance €12,348).
-The tax class drives the method: class III uses spousal splitting (factor 2); classes V/VI use the official special tariff.
+Income tax itself is computed with the official German payroll algorithm (PAP 2026) from the Federal Ministry of Finance, including the statutory Vorsorgepauschale, the employee lump-sum allowance (€1,230) and the 2026 income-tax tariff (basic allowance €12,348).
+The tax class drives the method: class III uses spousal splitting (factor 2), while classes V and VI use the official special tariff.

 Frequently asked questions

 Single employees are class I, single parents class II.
 Married couples usually pick III/V (one earns considerably more) or IV/IV (similar incomes).
 Class VI is for a second job.
-The tax class only changes the monthly withholding — your final tax is settled in the annual return.
+The tax class only changes your monthly withholding; your final tax is settled in the annual return, so an unfavourable class often comes back as a refund.

 Why does the result differ from my payslip?